qewer33/image-collage-filter/README.md

 ## Dataset Generation

 For the `image_collage_filter.py` script to work, it needs 32x32 images categorized by their average colors.
-The `color_image_dataset_gen.py` (great naming) categorizes CIFAR-100 images by their median colors and exports them to `./generated-set` as png images.
+The `cifar_100_preprocessor.py` categorizes CIFAR-100 images by their median colors and exports them to `./generated-set` as png images.